 Construction of doors and doorframes in the bulkheads of "A" class with locking devices shall provide the same fire integrity and smoke and flame tightness as the bulkheads, in which those doors are fitted as determined in compliance with the FTP Code.
-Doors approved without the sill being part of the frame, which are installed on or after 1 July 2010, shall be installed such that the gap under the door does not exceed 12 mm.
+Doors approved without the sill being part of the frame shall be installed such that the gap under the door does not exceed 12 mm.
 A non-combustible sill shall be installed under the door such that floor coverings do not extend beneath the closed door.
 Each door fitted in "A" class division shall be capable of being opened and closed manually from both sides of the bulkhead by one person only.